liuxingyuxx/learnGit/readme.txt

 GIT is a distributed version comtrol system
-Git is a free software
+Git is a free software under the GPL